MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 Make a prediction with your SmartPredictor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Once our SmartPredictor has been initialized, we can easily apply
+-  Once our SmartPredictor has been initialized, we apply predictions
-   predictions and summary to new datasets.
+   and summary to new datasets.
--  First, we have to specify a new dataset which can be a
+-  First, we specify a new dataset which can be a pandas.DataFrame or a
-   pandas.DataFrame or a dictionnary (usefull when you decide to use an
+   dictionnary (usefull when you decide to use an API in your deployment
-   API in your deployment process)
+   process)
--  We will use the add_input method of the SmartPredictor. (see the
+-  We use the add_input method of the SmartPredictor. (see the
    documentation for this method)

 Add data